 4 - Blaster is a more difficult downhill single-track trail with features including lots of rocks, roots, and very little dirt.
 This trail gets very steep in areas and is a true test of your downhill riding abilities.
 Experienced riders only!

 Summer Youth Day Camp - Sign up NOW for our Mountain Bike Skills Camp!

-Spirit Mountain has been working on developing some downhill mountain bike trails over the past year in accordance with our Master Plan.
-Cyclists can now ride the trails down the mountain and take the NEW “Spirit Express II” Chairlift back up to the top with their bikes.
+Spirit Mountain has been working on developing some downhill mountain bike trails for a few years in accordance with our Master Plan.
+Cyclists can now ride the trails down the mountain in the summer and fall months, and take the NEW “Spirit Express II” Chairlift back up to the top with their bikes.
 The new flow trail begins near the Spirit Mountain Adventure Park and ends approximately 500 feet below, and a mile later, at the NEW Grand Avenue Chalet.
 Cyclists can purchase lift tickets at either location.
 The site of the new flow trail was home to a Flow Trail School hosted by IMBA (International Mountain Bicycling Association) and COGGS (Cyclists of Gitchee Gumee Shores) in September 2012.
 About 30 people from around the country attended the school to learn skills and techniques for building these types of trails.
 The school was led by Aaron Rogers, IMBA Midwest Trail Specialist, who has officially declared this to be, “the best flow trail in the Midwest”.
 Additionally, Adam Sundberg, chairman of COGGS, says, “Everybody is blown away by how great the trail is looking.
 It’s so much fun, so creative, so well-done.”